Manoj-Fernando/Spring_Boot_Auth/README.md

 * we also configure the filters present
 * we configure the UserDetailsService class for AuthenticationManager to identify

+Note: You might be wondering what class is dealing with the requests issued to the /login endpoint.
+The answer to this question is simple, the JWTAuthenticationFilter class that you created previously extends UsernamePasswordAuthenticationFilter.
+This filter, which is provided by Spring Security, registers itself as the responsible for this endpoint.
+As such, whenever your backend API gets a request to /login, your specialization of this filter (i.e., JWTAuthenticationFilter) goes into action and handles the authentication attempt (through the attemptAuthentication method).

 > Referece : https://auth0.com/blog/implementing-jwt-authentication-on-spring-boot/